TODAY'S TOPIC:

 Year, let us analyze the current state of terrorism, evaluate our

-viable prospects, mourn all our tragic losses, and regroup our efforts
+but viable prospects, mourn all our tragic losses, and regroup our

-to protect America and to renew a pro-democratic relationship with
+efforts to protect America and to renew a pro-democratic

 Until we meet